 \section{The proof setup}

-Let $P$ be a poset with $\tw(\cover(P)) \leq k$.
-Fix a tree-decomposition $(T,(B_t)_{t\in V(T)})$ of $\cover(P)$ of width at most $k$.
+Let $P$ be a poset with cover graph $G$ and suppose that $\tw(G) \leq k$.
+Fix a tree-decomposition $(T,\{B_t\}_{t\in V(T)})$ of $G$ of width at most $k$.
 We imagine the tree $T$ to be rooted and being drawn upwards with lowest vertex the root.
 In particular at every vertex $t$ there is a fixed left-to-right order of its children.
 For $z\in P$ let $\root{z}$ denote the root (i.e.\ the lowest vertex) of the subtree of $z$.
-Massaging a bit the tree-decomposition we can assume that the vertices $\root{z}$, $z\in P$ are all distinct.
+Massaging a bit the tree-decomposition, we can assume that the vertices $\root{z}$, $z\in P$ are all distinct.

-First, we apply a standard greedy coloring procedure to the elements of $P$: Fix any ordering of the elements of $P$ such that if $\root{z}$ is below $\root{z'}$ in $T$ then $z$ is before $z'$ in the ordering.
+First, we apply a standard greedy coloring procedure to the elements of $P$: Fix any ordering of the elements of $P$ such that if $\root{z}$ is below $\root{z'}$ in $T$, then $z$ is before $z'$ in the ordering.
 Then, along this ordering, color an element $z\in P$ with the least possible color that does not appear in $B_{\root{z}}$.
-In this way the elements from the same bag will have distinct colors and we clearly use at most $k+1$ colors.
+In this way, the elements from the same bag will have distinct colors, and we clearly use at most $k+1$ colors.
 Denote this coloring by $c:P\to[k+1]$.
-For a vertex $t\in V(T)$ and $i\in[k+1]$, if there is an (unique) element $z\in B_t$ of color $i$ then we call it the \emph{representative} of color $i$ at $t$ and denote it by $\rep i t$, otherwise we say that $\rep i t$ is undefined.
+For a vertex $t\in V(T)$ and $i\in[k+1]$, if there is a (unique) element $z\in B_t$ of color $i$, then we call it the \emph{representative} of color $i$ at $t$ and denote it by $\rep i t$, otherwise we say that $\rep i t$ is undefined.

-For a vertex $t\in V(T)$ and an element $z\in P$ such that $\root{z}$ is below $t$ in $T$ we define the vector $\ve(z,t)$ of length $k+1$ so that for $i\in \set{1,\ldots,k+1}$ the $i^{\text{th}}$ coordinate is
+For a vertex $t\in V(T)$ and an element $z\in P$ such that $\root{z}$ is below $t$ in $T$, we define the vector $\ve(z,t)$ of length $k+1$ so that for $i\in [k+1]$, the $i^{\text{th}}$ coordinate is